Sugiee/highQualityMomentumScreener/README.md

 Overview:
 This project implements a High-Quality Momentum (HQM) stock selection strategy using Python.
 The strategy involves selecting the top 50 momentum stocks from the S&P 500 index based on their one-year, six-month, three-month, and one-month price returns.
 The strategy then calculates the number of shares to buy for each stock based on the user's portfolio size.

-Project Structure
+Project Structure:

   sp_500_stocks.csv: A CSV file containing the ticker symbols of S&P 500 stocks.

   momentum_strategy.xlsx: The output Excel file that lists the top 50 momentum stocks and relevant metrics.

   secrets_.py: A Python file (not included) containing your IEX_CLOUD_API_TOKEN to access the IEX Cloud API.

 How It Works
 1. Importing Required Libraries